-Any complaint against a foreign language interpreter must be submitted in writing, signed by the complainant, and mailed or delivered to the ADC at 300 Dexter Avenue, Montgomery, AL 36104.
-The complaint shall include the date(s), time(s), location and nature of the alleged improper conduct.
+Any complaint against a foreign language interpreter must be submitted in writing, signed by the complainant, and mailed or delivered to the ADC at 300 Dexter Avenue, Montgomery, AL, 36104.
+The complainant shall include the date(s), time(s), location and nature of the alleged improper conduct.

 The complainant shall include the name(s), title(s), and telephone number(s) of all possible witnesses.
-If the complainant is unable to communicate in written English, the complainant may advise the ADC of the need for an interpreter.
+If the complainant is unable to communicate in written English, the complainant may advise the A DC of the need for an interpreter.